 The Federal Government funding has enabled a Skilling Australia Foundation (SAF) industry liaison officer to be placed at each school to set up partnerships with training and education providers, business, industry and community.

-Mars Food Australia – the makers of Masterfoods®, Dolmio®, Uncle Ben’s®, Kantong® and Promite®, IBM Australia and Sanitarium Health & Wellbeing are the industry partners.
+Mars Food Australia – the makers of Masterfoods®, Dolmio®, Uncle Ben’s®, Kantong® and Promite® and Sanitarium Health & Wellbeing are the industry partners.

 ‘The freedom to be flexible’